District Climate Adaptation Plan (DCAP), Rajanpur (2025–2030)

 Curatorial Research on Pakistan’s Independence Movement Exhibition

-Curatorial research on Pakistan’s independence movement, focusing on key figures and their stories, detailed biographies, timelines, and human-interest narratives that shaped the exhibition’s layered presentation of personalities and their contributions.
+Curatorial research support on Pakistan’s independence movement, focusing on key figures and their stories, detailed biographies, timelines, and human-interest narratives for layered presentation of personalities and their contributions.

 AI-Enabled Green Jobs Compendium